ricardslazda/Quizen/README.md

 * Setup local Vagrant Homestead server

+* Import quizzes.sql database in to your project

 * Change the necessary parameters in public/config.php

 * Install required npm and composer dependencies

 ## Pictures